Supreme Court rules against disclosure in torture case

 Abu Zubaydah was the first prisoner held by the CIA to undergo what, at the time, was euphemistically called "enhanced interrogation."
 During one 20-day period, he was waterboarded 83 times, 24 hours a day.
 During that period, the suspected terrorist was also slammed against walls, put in a coffin-like box for hours at a time to simulate live burial, and subjected to something the government called "rectal rehydration."

 In the end, the two CIA contractors who supervised Zubaydah's interrogation concluded that they had the wrong man.
-He was not a high-level al-Qaeda operative, as the CIA had thought.
+He was not a high-level al-Qaida operative, as the CIA had thought.

 Disclosures about the torture